Icns Maker is available from the Mac App Store.

 Make an icns in 2 steps:

-This creates a .icns file that can be imported directly into your Xcode project for use in your app.
+This creates a .icns file or assets folder that can be imported directly into your Xcode project for use in your app.

 Why is this necessary?